Boat loans for older boats vs. new boats

 Boat loans are available at a number of financial institutions, from banks and credit unions to online lenders and marine financing companies that are onsite at dealerships.
 When looking for boat loans, compare offers from at least three lenders to ensure you’re getting the best terms and rates available.

 Research interest rates and terms in addition to loan amounts, fees and perks.
-If possible, get prequalified with each lender you find to get an idea of what you may be eligible for without hurting your credit.
+Get prequalified with each lender you are interested in to get an idea of what you may be eligible for without hurting your credit.